 For standard bright field microscopy, a Nikon Eclipse Ci upright microscope is available, equipped with PC-controlled, high-resolution color CCD camera and a range of magnifications from 4x to 100x using high quality objectives.

-For standard fluorescence microscopy, the Core offers a Nikon TE-2000 manual inverted microscope equipped with standard DAPI, FITC, Texas Red and CY5 (far red) filters.
+For standard fluorescence microscopy, the core offers a Nikon TE-2000 manual inverted microscope equipped with standard DAPI, FITC, Texas Red and CY5 (far red) filters.
 The microscope is also equipped with a PC-controlled high resolution black-and-white CCD camera and a range of magnifications from 10x to 100x.
 Oil lenses available on request.

-High-resolution fluorescence of thin samples (cell monolayers or sections less than 20 microns) is available via Applied Precision's DeltaVision Restoration Microscopy system, a deconvolution-based, wide-field optical microscope.
+High-resolution fluorescence of thin samples (cell monolayers or sections less than 20 microns) is available via a GE Healthcare DeltaVision Restoration Microscopy system, a deconvolution-based, wide-field optical microscope.
 This instrument is fully automated for Z-series acquisition, with up to four fluorescent channels.
 Available filter sets include the standard Sadat set (DAPI, FITC, Rhodamine, Texas Red, Cy-5), and a live cell filter set with CFP, GFP, YFP and RFP.
 Image data collection and interpretation is made with SoftWorx image analysis and model-building software.
 A stand alone SoftWoRx workstation is also available for further image analysis.

 Transmission Electron Microscopy